vadondaniel/kemono-peruse/README.md

 ### Environment file

-Copy `kemono-explorer/.env.example` to `kemono-explorer/.env.local` (or `.env`) and tweak the values if you want to run on different ports:
+Copy `kemono-explorer/.env.example` to `kemono-explorer/.env` (or `.env.local`) and edit it to change both servers.
+The file stays untracked so your local ports remain yours:

 ```ini
 PROXY_PORT=4000